-It’s your dream come true – a juicy Pork Roast with Crispy Crackling AND Gravy.
+It’s your dream come true – a juicy Pork Roast with a perfect Crispy Crackling AND Gravy.
 Ultra tender meat, crazy crispy crackling and a gravy to die for.
-SO easy – no scoring, no pricking.
-Here are my secret tips!
+With my secret tips, it’s SO easy – no scoring, no pricking.

 “Nagi, you have a Crispy Chinese Pork Belly which I love, but I don’t supposed you’re planning to do a non Asian Crispy Pork Roast??
 I’m obsessed with crackling.
 I’d love to know how you do it! ☺️”

 When I got that message, I was flabbergasted for a moment.
 I hadn’t done a “normal” pork roast with crackling??

 I had to change that immediately.
 6 days after I received that message – here it is.
 It’s every carnivore’s dream come true.
 Juicy, tender pork and ridiculously crispy crackling with gravy.
 Without scoring or pricking!

 My Method in a Nutshell: Use unrolled boneless pork shoulder, no need to score the skin.
 Use scrunched up balls of foil to keep the skin surface as level.
 And roast uncovered for the whole time, firstly on low to make the flesh tender, then high to finish the crackling.

 Reason: The greatest enemy of crispy crackling is moisture.
 Unrolled boneless pork shoulder is flatter than rolled and bone in shoulder so it cooks faster which means it does not need to be covered with foil.
 Covering with foil creates a steaming situation that crackling does not like!

 The other thing crispy crackling doesn’t like is uneven heat distribution.
 Ever notice how the rubbery bits tend to be in the valleys and creases on the skin or the lower edges, and how the sides of rolled pork never bubble up like on the very top?
 Using unrolled pork solves this problem because the skin surface is flatter.